ptrkstr/ACDD-Swift/README.md

     var calculator = SumCalculator()

-    try AC(title: "Calculator should be able to sum") .given("4 is entered into the calculator") {
+    try AC(scenario: "Calculator should be able to sum") .given("4 is entered into the calculator") {
             calculator.firstNumber = 4
         }